alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 + For the HTTP protocol, the `git push` command from the client side has a special option `-c http.extraHeader=AGIT-FLOW: <agent-version>`, which will add a special HTTP header in the request to the HTTP front-end.

-+ For the SSH protocol, the client side will use a special SSH command defined by the "GIT_SSH_COMMAND" environment, and the special SSH command had an option `-o SendEnv=AGIT_FLOW` to send a special environment to the SSH front-end.
++ For the SSH protocol, the client side will use a special SSH command defined by the "GIT_SSH_COMMAND" environment, and the special SSH command with the option `-o SendEnv=AGIT_FLOW` will send a special environment to the SSH front-end.

 + When the front-end finds a special environment (SSH protocol) or a special HTTP header (HTTP protocol), it will use a loose authorization rule (only checking for read-only permissions).